c-bata/alembic-tmp-table-issue/README.md

 Exception: An exception is raised during data migration
 ```

 This is expected behavior.
-However, it cannot re-execute this script since there is `_alembic_tmp_foo` table, which is n temporary table for the batch migration.
+However, it cannot re-execute this script since there is `_alembic_tmp_foo` table, which is a temporary table for the batch migration.
+So we cannot re-execute this script even if we fixed the data migration.

 ```
 $ sqlite3 alembic.db